Period - cycle & period tracker mobile app

 the problem

-Where does current period tracker apps fall short in meeting user's needs?
+Current period tracker apps fall short in meeting user's needs

 Privacy Issues